sarajahedazad/ME700-HW3/README.md

 pytest -v --cov=finiteelementanalysis --cov-report term-missing
 ```
 ---
 ### Purpose of the code
-This code is written to [to be written].
-The final goal here is to see how each part of the code fit together and what ...
+This repository is designed to solve finite element analysis (FEA) cproblems.
+It systematically generates meshes, computes shape functions, assembles local element matrices into global systems, and iteratively solves nonlinear equations using the Newton–Raphson method.
+Comprehensive visualization tools are included to analyze and interpret the results, providing clear insights into mesh deformations and stress distributions.

 ---
 ### Map 1
        pre_process: generate mesh